CuteNikki/discord-actions/README.md

 | `ActionsClient.sfw.neko()`                   | `{ "url": "image url" }`                                                                                               |
 | `ActionsClient.sfw.waifu()`                  | `{ "url": "image url" }`                                                                                               |

 As of now, `owoify`, `eightball` and `spoiler` are the only ones with query parameters.
 It requires an object containing the parameter, and the key should be the value.
 In this case, the key is `text` and the value is whatever you want owoified.
-There is an example in this README.
+There is an example in this README (owoify example).
-`{text: 'Some text you want weebified.}`
+`{text: 'Some text you want weebified.'}`

 ### NSFW GIFs